apache/airflow/contributing-docs/testing/unit_tests.rst

 Problems with Non-DB test collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, even if whole module is marked as ``@pytest.mark.db_test`` even parsing the file and collecting
+Sometimes, even if the whole module is marked as ``@pytest.mark.db_test``, parsing the file and collecting
-tests will fail when ``--skip-db-tests`` is used because some of the imports od objects created in the
+tests will fail when ``--skip-db-tests`` is used because some of the imports or objects created in the
 module will read the database.

 Usually what helps is to move such initialization code to inside the tests or pytest fixtures (and pass